percioandrade/key_manager/readme.md

 ./key_manager.sh 192.168.1.100 -u -p mypassword -c
 ```

-This command will display the top 5 ports with the highest number of connections, refreshing every 10 seconds.

 ## Notes 📌
 Ensure you have the necessary permissions to run the script as root.